-The individual articles hold all details needed to understand the concepts behind these building bricks for your Smart Home.
-For more details on the base concept behind openHAB, please visit the Concepts Overview page.
+The individual articles have all the details needed to understand the concepts behind these building blocks for your Smart Home.
+For more details on the basic concepts behind openHAB, please visit the Concepts Overview page.

 Do not autocreate Items

-Both of the above described methods could be used parallel, e.g. a Thing can be discovered and created by Paper UI and the Items that link to that very same Thing (that Thing's Channels, actually) can be manually defined in a
+Both methods can still be used in parallel, e.g. a Thing can be discovered and created in Main UI and the Items that link to that very same Thing (or that Thing's Channels, actually) can be manually defined in a

 .items configuration file.

-While it's technically possible to use both methods in parallel, we recommend to choose only one of them to avoid confusion and a loss of overview of your openHAB environment.
-It would work to mix but you may easily forget about what is your "source of truth" when you reconfigure Things or Items at a later stage.
+Do not mix file and UI definitions for Items (or for Things) to avoid confusion.
+It would work to mix these, but you can easily forget which is your "source of truth" when you add or reconfigure Things or Items at a later stage.

 - Use VS code extensions to edit rules, items and sitemap files.
-You can also use any text editor, but VS code extensions will help you by highlighting and cross-checking the file syntax.
-Either way, be aware that any 'save' results in openHAB reloading the rules file.
-This can take more than a minute on a slow box such as a Raspberry Pi, so better to not edit rules files in place.
+You can also use any text editor or cloud based tool, but VS code extensions will work locally and help you by highlighting and cross-checking the file syntax.